 The quickest way to compare car insurance from several insurers is to use a price comparison tool like the one below.
 A price comparison tool will only provide estimates, but it's a good way to begin shopping for car insurance.

-Average Car Insurance Rates
+Car Insurance Rates By State

 The National Association of Insurance Commissioners (NAIC) releases a report each year that measures the average cost of auto insurance by state.
 Data is collected from three years prior, so the most recent (2021) NAIC cost report measures averages from 2018.
 The table below shows average premiums by state and Washington, D.C.